krzysztofkicinger/AngularJS/README.md

 ##### AngularJS and Twitter Bootstrap

-AngularJS 1.3.14 and Twitter Bootstrap 3.3.2 are delivered within the project.
+AngularJS 1.3.14 and Twitter Bootstrap 3.3.2 are delivered with the project distribution.
 If you want to change version of used libraries please download releases from:

 ```http
 https://angularjs.org/